USS PEREGRINE NCC-1936

 Intrigued by the planform of the Romulan Bird-of-Prey first encountered in 2266, a team at Starfleet R&D in the 2280s set about applying Romulan design principals to one of our own starships.
 Using a new-build Miranda Class hull as a basis, and christened USS PEREGRINE in deference to its bird-of-prey design origins, the ship proved highly maneuverable at warp speeds thanks to the wide-span nacelle struts.
-After exhaustive testing, Peregrine was declared a success and put into regular service, although no other ships of her class were ever built.
+After exhaustive testing, Peregrine was declared a success and put into regular service.
+A few other ships of the class were constructed and fielded, but performance over the well-established Mirandas was not so much improved as to warrant a huge class build.
+Time Period: from Star Trek II onward |

+Above: The Peregrine in Mars orbit between deployments.
+In an emergency, the nacelles could jettison,leaving the wings intact.
+Theoretically, the wings could have added lift to atmospheric flight during a crash landing.
+Happily this was never put to the test.
 Right: The Peregrine saw some action during the many Klingon incursions of the 2280s.
-Here a Klingon burst hits one of Peregrine's countermeasures decoy drones while she brings her nose-mounted photon torpedo tubes - another borrowed Romulan design element - to bear.
+Here a Klingon burst hits one of Peregrine's countermeasures decoy drones while she brings her nose-mounted photon torpedo tubes - another borrowed Romulan design element - to bear. |

-In one of Peregrine's most harrowing combats, she trades shots with a Klingon K'Tinga dangerously close to a planetoid's surface.
-She finally scores a fatal hit, and the Klingon ship tears itself apart as it enters the atmosphere.
-Skirting the upper layers of the atmosphere herself, Peregrine lays on impulse power to gain altitude.
+In one of Peregrine's most harrowing combats, she traded shots with a Klingon K'Tinga dangerously close to a planetoid's atmosphere.
+She finally scored a fatal hit, and the Klingon ship tore itself apart as it entered the atmosphere.
+Skirting the upper layers of the atmosphere herself, Peregrine layed on impulse power to gain altitude. |

 Back to Starships Index